ResidentMario/gtfs-tripify/README.md

 `gtfs-tripify` is a Python package for turning streams of GTFS-Realtime messages into a "trip log" of train arrival and departure times.
 The result is the ground truth history of arrivals and departures of all trains included in the inputted GTFS-RT feeds.

+Note that logic for doing so is highly involved, and this library is still under active development.
+So, expect bugs!

 ## Quickstart

 Begin by running the following to install this package on your local machine: